Infineon/mtb-example-wlan-offloads/README.md

 ## Document history

-Document title: *CE229926* - *WLAN TCP keepalive offload*
+Document title: *CE229926* - *WLAN offloads*

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
  1.1.0   | Fixed IAR compiler warning and minor changes to the Makefile 2.0.0   | Major update to support ModusToolbox&trade; software v2.2 and LPA v3.0.0.<br/>This version is not backward compatible with ModusToolbox&trade; software v2.1
- 2.1.0   | Added support for Rapid IoT Connect developer kit (CYSBSYSKIT-DEV-01) 2.2.0   | Updated to FreeRTOS v10.3.1
+ 2.1.0   | Added support for Rapid IoT Connect Developer Kit (CYSBSYSKIT-DEV-01) 2.2.0   | Updated to FreeRTOS v10.3.1
- 2.3.0   | Updated to FreeRTOS v10.4.3 <br /> Added support for new kits
- 3.0.0   | Updated to support ModusToolbox&trade; software v2.4 <br /> Added support for new kits <br /> Updated the BSPs to v3.X
- 4.0.0   | Major update to support ModusToolbox&trade; v3.0.
+ 2.3.0   | Updated to FreeRTOS v10.4.3 <br> Added support for new kits 3.0.0   | Updated to support ModusToolbox&trade; software v2.4 <br> Added support for new kits <br> Updated the BSPs to v3.X 4.0.0   | Major update to support ModusToolbox&trade; v3.0.
 This version is not backward compatible with previous versions of ModusToolbox&trade; software.
  4.1.0   | Added the BSP support for CY8CEVAL-062S2-LAI-43439M2
  4.2.0   | Added support for CY8CPROTO-062S2-43439.
+ 5.0.0   | Added ARP and packer filter offload functionalities.
 <br />

 ---------------------------------------------------------